Dr. Jekyll and Ms. Hyde

-Dr. Jekyll and Ms. Hyde is a 1995 science fiction comedy film directed by David Price, based on Robert Louis Stevenson's 1886 horror novella Strange Case of Dr Jekyll and Mr Hyde.
-It stars Sean Young, Tim Daly, and Lysette Anthony.
-The story takes place in modern times and concerns a bumbling chemist who tampers with his great-grandfather's formula, accidentally transforming himself into a beautiful businesswoman who is determined to take over his life.
+Dr. Jekyll and Ms. Hyde is a 1995 science fiction comedy film, directed by David Price and based on Robert Louis Stevenson's 1886 horror novella Strange Case of Dr Jekyll and Mr Hyde.
+The story takes place in the 1990s, concerning a bumbling chemist who tampers with his great-grandfather's formula, accidentally transforming himself into a beautiful businesswoman who is determined to take over his life.